Exploring usability of Reddit in data science and knowledge processing: What is Reddit

+These questions are essential for further planned research and positive answer would mean that Reddit is a proper choice for proceeding with the project of information retrieval about popular trends, using graph databases and complex networks.
+Moreover, positive answers would indicate that Reddit may be a competitor (or a companion) to explorations based on more popular data sources, like Twitter.

-\section{What is Reddit?}
+\section{What is Reddit}

-Reddit is a web content rating and discussion website~\cite{medvedev2017anatomy}.
-It was created in 2005 and is ranked as the 17\textsuperscript{th} most visited website in the world, with over 430 million monthly active users\footnote{https://www.statista.com/topics/5672/reddit/\#dossierSummary}.
-Reddit is divided into thematic subfora (\textit{subreddits}) dynamically created by its users.
-Therefore, the topic structure is evolving, in response to user needs.
+Let us start from a brief description of Reddit.
+It is a web content rating and discussion website~\cite{medvedev2017anatomy}.
+It was created in 2005 and is ranked as the 17\textsuperscript{th} most visited website in the world, with over 430 million monthly active users\footnote{\url{https://www.statista.com/topics/5672/reddit/\#dossierSummary}} and total of over 13 billion posts and comments\footnote{\url{https://www.redditinc.com/}}.
+The structure of Reddit is illustrated in Figure~\ref{fig:reddit_structure}.

+Reddit is divided into thematic subfora (so called, \textit{subreddits}) dynamically created by its users.
+Therefore, the topic structure is systematically evolving, in response to user needs.
 Each subreddit has its \textit{moderators} who may supervise \textit{submissions} and \textit{comments}.
-Comment are linked to submissions, or earlier comments, forming a tree-like structure.
+Comments are linked to submissions, or to earlier comments, forming a tree-like structure.